robertchenbao/lucid-allergy-forecast/README.md

 Many people around the world have seasonal allergies.
 For them, going out on days with high levels of UV index, or pollen level, could be very uncomfortable.
 The issue could be alleviated by interventions like face masks and medications.
 However, this would work only if people know the allergens are present beforehand.

-Personally, I have had allergies to pollens and mold for years.
+Personally, I have had allergies to pollens and dust for years.
 So, I wanted to use web technologies to build something that could help people with allergies, providing them with timely information about potential allergy risks.

 ## What it does